Item: Eagle Plate

 Construction: Die stamped thin sheet brass with solder fill and two iron wire loops.

 Comments: This excavated eagle plate was acquired directly from the family of E. V. Smith.
-Mr. Smith, a lifelong Virginia relic hunter, thoughtfully recorded the plate’s date and location of recovery.
-This plate will be an excellent addition to any excavated Civil War eagle plate, accoutrement, or general relic collection.
+Mr. Smith, a lifelong Virginia relic hunter, thoughtfully recorded the plate’s location of recovery.
+It will be an excellent addition to any excavated Civil War accoutrement plate or general relic collection.